-LED retrofit kits may be used in existing luminaire housings if the photometric output is similar to the original fixture and meets the following requirements:
+LED retrofit lamps or kits may only be used if the existing luminaire housing photometric output is equivalent to the original fixture and all of the following requirements are met:

-- UL rating is maintained for ENTIRE fixture to include UL 1598C and UL 1993. - LED retrofit kits must be DLC and be published on their Qualified Products website. - Product MUST BE dimmable using 0-10V or digital control signal, and compatible with existing lighting control systems and future daylighting technologies. - LED products must have a "low risk" level of flicker (light modulation) through compliance with recognized standards such as IEEE Standard 1789-2015 or NEMA 77-2017. - Space photometrics and glare control must meet IES guidelines for tasks performed in the retrofitted spaces. - A mockup retrofit of typical areas of the building is required to confirm the above performance requirements of lighting output suitability controllability and flicker measurements. - Proposed installation facility and LED retrofit have been reviewed and approved by regional engineering staff prior to purchase.
+- UL rating is maintained for ENTIRE fixture to include UL 1598C and UL 1993. - LED retrofit kits must be DLC and be published on their Qualified Products website.

+- Product MUST BE dimmable using 0-10V or digital control signal, and compatible with existing lighting control systems and future daylighting technologies. - LED products must have a "low risk" level of flicker (light modulation) through compliance with recognized standards such as IEEE Standard 1789-2015 or NEMA 77-2017. - Space photometrics and glare control must meet IES guidelines for tasks performed in the retrofitted spaces. - A mockup retrofit of typical areas of the building is required to confirm the above performance requirements of lighting output suitability controllability and flicker measurements. - Proposed installation facility and LED retrofit have been reviewed and approved by regional engineering staff prior to purchase.